jakkaj/ravenswood/docs/cluster_build.md

 ### 2.a.create_aks.sh

 - Runs the ARM deployment of the AKS cluster based on `/arm/kube-managed.json` config options
-- Extracts the AKS Kubectl configs and stores them in `/builds/$ver/aks_kubeconfig.yaml`
+- Extracts the AKS kubectl configs and stores them in `/builds/$ver/aks_kubeconfig.yaml`

 ### 2.b.create_acsengine.sh

 - Generates the ARM templates using acs-engine
 - Runs the ARM deployment of the acs-engine cluster based on `../builds/$ver/$resourcegroup/azuredeploy.parameters.json` config options
-- Extracts the AKS Kubectl configs and stores them in `/builds/$ver/acs_kubeconfig.json`
+- Extracts the acs-engine kubectl configs and stores them in `/builds/$ver/acs_kubeconfig.json`

 ### 3.config_cluster.sh